-Educational Development and Career Plan Degree/Certificate: Name: First Year Spring First Year Fall Credit First Year Winter Credit Credit First Year Summer Credit Second Year Fall Credit Second Year Winter Credit Second Year Spring Credit Second Year Summer Credit Third Year Fall Credit Third Year Winter Credit Third Year Spring Credit Third Year Summer Credit I, the student, understand this is a provisional plan for the above stated degree/certificate as suggested by my advisor and is subject to change.
+Name: ID: Degree/Certificate: First Year Fall Credit First Year Winter Credit First Year Spring Credit First Year Summer Credit Second Year Fall Credit Second Year Winter Credit Second Year Spring Credit Second Year Summer Credit Third Year Fall Credit Third Year Winter Credit Third Year Spring Credit Third Year Summer Credit +

+I, the student, understand this is a provisional plan for the above stated degree/certificate as suggested by my advisor and is subject to change.
 I take responsibility for this plan and changes that I may initiate.
-I understand that I must review and/or amend my EDP with my advisor if I change my major and/or am within 45 credits of a degree or 20 credits of a certificate for graduation.
+I understand that I must review and/or amend my EDP with my advisor if I change my major and/or am within 45 credits of a degree or 20 credits for a certificate of graduation.
 It is strongly recommended that I check with my advisor at any time to discuss my progress.
-Date Date Date